matloff/Rth/README.md

 ## Package Installation and Platform Requirements

-To build the package, you will need to have the correct build environment set up.
+You will need to have the correct build environment set up.
 Exactly what that means depends on whether you wish to build Rth for use with a gpu or multicore.

 If you have a CUDA-capable NVIDIA GPU, you will need the nvcc compiler and CUDA development package.

 For the multicore case, you will need a C++ compiler with an OpenMP library (this excludes clang++ at the time of writing).
 GNU g++ should be sufficient.
+TBB is also accommodated.

+To install, unpack or clone the package, and read the INSTALL file.

 ## License and Copying

 Authors:

-* Norm Matloff, Drew Schmidt and Max Matsumoto
+* Norm Matloff (creator, author), Drew Schmidt (author) and Max Matsumoto (author); special credit to Max for getting the package to work with autoconf on all three parallel platforms

 The project is licensed under the GNU General Public License (GPL) version >= 2.
-Copyright 2012-2014
+Copyright 2012-2017